 The scene of a collision must be examined and photographed by an investigator and reconstruction expert as soon as possible, since the condition of the scene will change rapidly with the passage of time.
 Tire marks, gouges, scratches and scrapes in the roadway, the resting position of the vehicles, and other physical evidence at the scene can reveal a great deal about the cause of the collision.

 The vehicles involved in the collision must be secured in order to ensure that no evidence is lost or tampered with.
-Oftentimes, in a crash involving a tractor and a semitrailer, only the tractor or the semitrailer but not both may be damaged.
+Oftentimes, in a crash involving a tractor and a semitrailer, only one of the vehicles may be damaged.
 In such a case, within one day of the crash, the undamaged tractor could be hundreds of miles from the crash site.
-An undamaged semitrailer could be delivered to its final destination and unloaded, or the cargo on a damaged semitrailer can be unloaded and loaded onto other semitrailers to be delivered to its final destination.
+An undamaged semitrailer could be delivered to its final destination and unloaded, or the cargo on a damaged semitrailer can be loaded onto other semitrailers to be delivered to its final destination.
 A damaged commercial vehicle can be repaired and be back on the road within a week of the crash.

 The trucking industry is heavily regulated by the Federal Motor Carrier Safety Administration (FMCSA), which requires motor carriers to maintain documents in the following seven major areas for a specified length of time: